-You must receive your 1095 form by March 31, 2016.
+You must receive your 1095 form by March 2, 2017.
 This is an extended deadline date per the IRS (original deadline was January 31).
-However, we expect 1095’s to be mailed by the first of March.
+We expect 1095’s to be mailed by mid or end of February.
 All University of Arkansas campuses are using a third party vendor, SOVOS, to produce and mail these forms.
-If you do not receive your form by March 15, please contact the UAMS Office of Human Resources at (501) 686-5650.
+If you do not receive your form by March 2, please contact the UAMS Office of Human Resources at (501) 686-5650.

 What information is on the 1095?

 - Part 1 reports information about you and UAMS.